mgaray99/final_team02/README.md

   related to not being able to locate test files if they weren't in the folder where the classes expected to find its files (i.e. a Texturer looks for textures in the /src/resources/images/gameTextures folder)

-*Every entity is the same size and shape (a square).
+* Every entity is the same size and shape (a square).
 This assumption made it easier to read/write levels and to make HitBoxes and collision mechanics.
   The only downside is that it limits our options for resizing entities.
-*The game scene is always the same size (you can technically resize the window, but the scene size will not change, so there's no point)
+* The game scene is always the same size

 Interesting data files:
-* mariolevel2.properties is a strong example of the flexibility of our game
+* mariolevel2.properties is a strong example of the flexibility of our project
     * Upon reaching the end of level 1 of our Super Mario game (to accomplish this run Main.java then press Select Game -> Super Mario and then beat the first level by touching the goal at the far right), the game loads mariolevel2.properties.
-    * The game then switches from using a "manual" scroll mechanic (i.e. the screen scrolls to keep up with the player's movements) to an "automatic" scroll mechanic (i.e. the screen scrolls automatically, ignoring the player's inputs) in response to the loading of this new data file.
+    * The game then switches from using a "manual" scroll mechanic (i.e. the screen scrolls to keep up with the player's movements) to an "automatic" scroll mechanic (i.e. the screen scrolls automatically, ignoring the player's inputs) in response to the loading of this new data file with a new level design displayed as well.
 * Our buttons and splash screen textures are configured from xml files in the src/resources/buttons package and in the src/resources/images package respectively.
     * The button config xml files are made up of "button"